swcarpentry/training-course/_submissions/round-03/2/2013-02-23-mastery-table-matrix-programming-with-python.md

 tags:
   - Proficiency
 ---
-I don&#8217;t think I am at the expert level on matrix programming, but I tried my best.
+I don't think I am at the expert level on matrix programming, but I tried my best.
 I am not familiar with the tables in WordPress so I just formatted them as follows.
 I nominate **Karthik** to make a longer response.

 ## 1. what does a novice know coming in (including misconceptions!)